 Work on the feasibility study and preparatory stages of the project commenced in 2011, which was followed by the publication of the project information document in 2013.

 A shareholders agreement was signed in September 2015 by the participating entities.
-Delivery of the pipes was completed by November 2016.
-Surveys and engineering works are ongoing and are planned to be completed by mid-2017.
+The delivery of the first pipes for the project was received in Germany in November 2016.

-Contracts were awarded to Europipe, Mülheim, United Metallurgical Company, Chelyabinsk Pipe-Rolling Plant and Chelyabinsk to supply steel pipes for the two pipelines.
-The contract includes the delivery of 2,500km of large-diameter pipes weighing approximately 2.2Mt.
+Europipe, Mülheim, United Metallurgical Company, Chelyabinsk Pipe-Rolling Plant, and Chelyabinsk were awarded contracts to supply steel pipes for the two pipelines in March 2016.
+The contract included the delivery of 2,500km of large-diameter pipes weighing approximately 2.2Mt.

-Allseas was awarded a contract by Nord Stream to perform offshore pipe-lay works for the pipeline project, in February 2017.
+Allseas was awarded a contract by Nord Stream to perform offshore pipe-laying works for the pipeline project in February 2017.
 The contract also included the provision of pipe-laying vessels, Solitaire, Pioneering Spirit, and Audacia.

-Wasco Coatings was contracted to provide concrete weight coating services and pipes for Nord Stream 2 project.
+Wasco Coatings Germany was contracted in September 2016 to provide concrete weight coating services and pipes for the Nord Stream 2 project.
 In June 2017, Blue Water Shipping was awarded a $46m subcontract by Wasco Coatings for handling, storage, and transportation of the pipeline segments.

 Controversies around Nord Stream 2 pipeline project

-The project has been surrounded by controversies since its inception.
-Ukraine has filed a lawsuit with the Energy Community Secretariat seeking action against the construction of the pipeline.
-It has also appealed to the European Commission to terminate the gas project as it is against Ukraine’s interest.
+The Nord Stream 2 project has been surrounded by controversies since its inception.
+Ukraine filed a lawsuit with the Energy Community Secretariat seeking action against the construction of the pipeline in February 2016.
+It also appealed to the European Commission to terminate the gas project as it is against Ukraine’s interest.
 The route of the pipeline circumvents certain nations such as Ukraine, which stand to lose high-transit fees.

-The governments of ten European countries sent a letter to the European Commission stating that the pipeline project is against the interests of the EU.
+The governments of ten European countries sent a letter to the European Commission in November 2015 stating that the pipeline project is against the interests of the EU.
 The European countries objecting to the pipeline other than Ukraine included Bulgaria, the Czech Republic, Estonia, Greece, Hungary, Latvia, Lithuania, Poland, Romania and Slovakia.